 Delta output = (actual output)(1 - actual output)(desired output - actual output)

 Deriving the derivative for the sigmoid function via chain rule, we get the delta rule for the hidden Neurons:

 Delta hidden = (actual output)(1 - actual output)( Sum(delta receiver neuron) dot product W receiver neuron for hidden)

 These delta values are used in conjunction with the learning rate and the momentum of weight change parameter to change the weights with each backpropagation.
 A typical sequence for a single 8x8 tile requires that we activate the NN first and then backpropagate the errors through the NN to correct for mistakes in classification.

-NN.js.
-This way, the network can be arbitrarily arranged and we can have skip-layer connections from one level to any higher level.
+This way, the network can be arbitrarily arranged and we can have skip-layer connections from one level to

 Determining the threshold of the output layers proved to be an immense challenge.
 There is no standard way of solving this optimization problem so with the limited time we had to finish this project we tried many thresholds through trial and error.
 Given more time, we would probably implement an automatic cross-validation system that would give better estimates on a suitable threshold.